By William A. Lasher

-Bruneau looks pleased.
-No price haggling with spendthrift relatives, he’ll make money on this one.
-He produces a handheld electronic device and activates the embalming machine.
+He asks Hoage to help him lift Doyle’s corpse and they set it down on a conveyor belt.
+It’s the intake to an automated embalming machine.
+Every Luke Hoxie’s Last Ride franchise has one.
+He produces a handheld electronic device and activates the machine.
 The conveyor belt springs to life, and an overhead door slides open.
-Doyle’s corpse is transported through the machine’s intake port, and the door slides shut behind him.
+Doyle’s corpse is transported through the machine’s intake port, and the door slides shut behind it.

 A bell rings and the overhead door on the embalming machine’s yield port slides open.
 The conveyor belt starts up, and an extra fancy casket appears.
-Bruneau stops the conveyor, and then opens the casket.
+Bruneau stops the conveyor, then opens the casket.

 “I like to make sure the machine has the right client in the right box.”

-Junior takes a look, “Yup, that’s Doyle alright.”
+Hoage takes a look.
+“That’s Doyle alright.”

 “Rest in peace, Danny,” says Vanessa.